ethereum/ERCs/ERCS/erc-xxxx.md

 We define the following changes to the Ethereum JSON-RPC API:

-#### Add RIP-7560 support for `eth_sendRawTransaction`

-Parameters:

-1. DATA - The signed RLP-encoded RIP-7560 transaction data.

-Returns:

-1. DATA, 32 Bytes - the transaction hash, or the zero hash if the transaction is not yet available.

-#### Add RIP-7560 support for `eth_sendTransaction`

-Allows clients to send a new transaction to the mempool.
-Can operate in two modes:
-as a wallet request to sign and send the transaction or simply a way to send a pre-signed one.

-If fhe `signature` parameter is not `null` acts similar to `eth_sendRawTransaction`, simply allowing the use of a JSON transaction format instead of its RLP encoding.

-If fhe `signature` parameter is `null`, fills in a `signature` field similar to the `eth_signRip7560Transaction` method.
+#### Create a new JSON-RPC API method `eth_signRip7560Transaction`

+This method is used by an RIP-7560 wallet application that operates the credentials for the Smart Contract Account specified as a `sender` of the provided RIP-7560 transaction.

 In case the node is not able to create such a `signature` returns an error describing the failure reason.

 Parameters:

-1. OBJECT - The RIP-7560 transaction object
+1. OBJECT - The RIP-7560 transaction object.
+The `signature` parameter must be `null`.

 | Name                            | Type           | Description                                                    |
 |---------------------------------|----------------|----------------------------------------------------------------|